Flight history of the Zenit rocket

 2007 June 29: Russian military received a new "ear in the sky," launching a satellite designed to intercept electronic communications.

 The Zenit-M rocket blasted off from Site 45 in Baikonur Cosmodrome, Kazakhstan, on June 29, 2007, at 14:00 Moscow Time.
-In accordance with the usual practice for the Russian military launches, the payload was identified as a satellite from the Cosmos series (Kosmos-2428).
+In accordance with the usual practice for the Russian military launches, the payload was identified as a satellite from the Kosmos series (Kosmos-2428).
 No details on the goals of the mission was officially released, however it is widely believed that the Zenit rocket delivered its most frequent military payload - the Tselina-2 satellite.

 According to official Russian media, Titov Main Test and Control Center of the Russian space forces had established contact with the satellite at 14:16:36 Moscow Time and all the systems onboard the spacecraft worked well.